 Texas Instruments (Germany) Analysis

-Texas Instruments has over 8.23 Billion in debt which may indicate that it relies heavily on debt financing.
-Texas Instruments' financial risk is the risk to Texas Instruments stockholders that is caused by an increase in debt.
+Texas Instruments has over 500 Million in debt which may indicate that it relies heavily on debt financing.
+At this time, Texas Instruments' Short and Long Term Debt is most likely to decrease significantly in the upcoming years.
+The Texas Instruments' current Short Term Debt is estimated to increase to about 584.1 M, while Long Term Debt is projected to decrease to roughly 7.5 B. Texas Instruments' financial risk is the risk to Texas Instruments stockholders that is caused by an increase in debt.

 Asset vs Debt